 Roles Definition Supporter acts as a (potential) partner in favour of the project Contractor is paid by the project to work on a particular activity Funder provides money to pay for a project activity Disseminator (e.g. extension office) makes information available by putting research results in the public domain and translates research evidence for non-specialist audiences Advisor produces knowledge / information relevant for the project Regulator checks whether the project is working according to official government rules or laws Observer watches what happens but does not actively take part in the project Broker engages in bridging, matching, connecting, convening, linking, networking, facilitating, building local capacity, negotiating, collaborating, managing relationships, changing incentive structures and context to to improve knowledge use and enable innovation Opponent disagrees with, blocks, slows down, competes with the project activities Direct beneficiary (e.g. users of research) will be benefiting from the services/products of the project at the outcome level.
-Indirect beneficiary (wider community) are not in direct contact with a project, but are affected by it, usually via direct beneficiaries.
-They will be benefiting from the project in the long run, at the impact level.
-Other specify

-&lt;sup>13 Source: Stakeholder Characteristics and Roles Matrix | Multi-Stakeholder Partnerships (mspguide.org)
+&lt;sup>14 Source: Stakeholder Characteristics and Roles Matrix | Multi-Stakeholder Partnerships (mspguide.org)

-&lt;sup>14 Source: 3 i's advanced stakeholder analysis (fasttrackimpact.com)
+&lt;sup>15 Source: 3 i's advanced stakeholder analysis (fasttrackimpact.com)